www.feltmaking-workshops.info

 'Floating' felts, which are very thin - almost transparent - textile art pictures.

 Now you can learn feltmaking yourself!
 I run regular - and very popular - felt making courses in my home village of Abbotsbury (West Dorset) and beyond.
 I am also much in demand to run feltmaking workshops for schools, women's groups, art and craft groups and for people with learning difficulties.
-I have recently been invited to run a feltmaking course for an international textile company, based in Kolkata (Calcutta), India.
+I have recently been invited to run feltmaking courses for an international textile company, based in Kolkata (Calcutta), India.

-Felt making workshops - what you'll learn
+Felt making courses - what you'll learn

 I will also describe all the present day uses for felt and how it has been used by various cultures throughout history.